 \begin{lemma} Let tuple $\tau$ represent a collection of paths in $G_{t'}$.Then, \begin{enumerate} \item If $\tau$ is an ST in $G_{t'}$ then $\tau$ continues to be an ST in every PDG $\Gamma_{t',t}$ with $t \geq t'$ in which $\tau$ is present.

 \item For any $\hat{t} \geq t'$, if $\tau$ is an ST in $G_{\hat{t}}$ then $\tau$ is an ST in every PDG $\Gamma_{t',t''}$, $ t''\geq \hat{t}$, in which $\tau$ is present. \end{enumerate} \end{lemma}

 \begin{proof} As observed in~\cite{NPR14b} (and in~\cite{DI04} for unique shortest paths), an ST in a graph remains an ST after a weight increase on any edge that is not on it.
-This establishes the first part.
+This establishes the first part since an increase-only updates does not affect the weight of existing STs that avoid the updated node.
 For the second part, we observe that $\Gamma_{t',\hat{t}}$ can be viewed as being obtained from $G_{\hat{t}}$ by deleting the vertices updated in $[t'+1,\hat{t}]$.
-Since $\tau$ is an ST in $G_{\hat{t}}$, it continues to be an ST in the graph $\Gamma_{t',\hat{t}}$, which can be obtained from $G_{\hat{t}}$ through a sequence of decremental updates that do not change the weight of any edge on $\tau$.
+Since $\tau$ is an ST in $G_{\hat{t}}$, it continues to be an ST in the graph $\Gamma_{t',\hat{t}}$, which can be obtained from $G_{\hat{t}}$ through a sequence of \decremental updates that do not change the weight of any edge on $\tau$.
 Finally since $\tau$ is an ST in $\Gamma_{t',\hat{t}}$, it must be an ST in any $\Gamma_{t',t''}$ in which it appears, for $t''>\hat{t}$. \end{proof}